thebigfilecom/thebigfile-com-dev/how-it-works/1_protocol/01_peer-to-peer-p2p.subpage.md

 ## Security

 To prevent Denial of Service (DoS) attacks, nodes will only request and accept connections with nodes in the same subnet.
-Subnet membership is managed by the [Network Nervous System (NNS)](/how-it-works/#Network-Nervous-System).
+Subnet membership is managed by the [File Management System (FMS)](/how-it-works/#Network-Nervous-System).
 Thanks to the information stored in the NNS cube P2P can guarantee that all the communication between two nodes is encrypted and authenticated, by using TLS.

 ## Go even deeper